dd32/td-gh-ex/readme.txt

 You can add your own background(image) via WordPress Dashboard > Appearance > Customize.

 = Menu =
-Theme offers a menu that can contain subpages (2 levels deep).
+You can create and set a menu via WordPress Dashboard > Appearance > Menus.

-You can create and set menu via WordPress Dashboard > Appearance > Menus.
+The mobile menu supports 2 levels of subpages.

 = Archive page =
 Display your archive page with or without sidebar and archive title via WordPress Dashboard > Appearance > Customize.